-A terrifying story tells the tale of a 1940's Russian sleep experiment in which five people were kept awake for fifteen days and a horrifying chain of events ensued.
+A terrifying tale recounts the story of a 1940s Russian sleep experiment in which five people were kept awake for fifteen days, followed by a horrifying chain of events.
 Is this story real or fake?

-The short work entitled “The Russian Sleep Experiment“ was originally posted in 2010 on the website CreepyPasta.com.
-This website is described as “a collection of various paranormal/scary short stories.”
+The short fictional work entitled “The Russian Sleep Experiment“ was originally posted in 2010 on the website CreepyPasta.com.
+This website is self-described as “a collection of various paranormal/scary short stories.”

-A gas-based stimulant was used to keep 5 political prisoners awake for 15 days.
-The people were sealed and monitored, with the false promise of freedom should they avoid sleep for 30 days.
-Halfway through the experiment, the subjects appeared to embrace the experiment, despite horrifying conditions within the chamber.
-After being briefly removed, the remaining subjects are ordered back in the chamber along with three researchers, but one of the researchers refused and demanded answers, killing his commander and the remaining test subjects.
+In the story, Russian researches gave political prisoners a gas-based stimulant to keep them awake for 15 days as part of a scientific experiment.
+The subjects were sealed and monitored, with the false promise of freedom if they could successfully avoid sleeping for 30 days.
+Strange behavior by the prisoners in the early days of the experiment was blamed on the gas, but the subjects began displaying increasingly unusual behavior as their time in the chamber continued.
+Halfway through the experiment, the subjects appeared to calmly embrace their bleak conditions, despite horrifying circumstances within.
+After being briefly removed, the remaining subjects were ordered back in the chamber along with three researchers, but one of the researchers refused and demanded answers before killing his commander and the remaining test subjects.

 He pointed his gun at the remaining subject, still restrained to a bed as the remaining members of the medical and research team fled the room.
 “I won’t be locked in here with these things!
 Not with you!” he screamed at the man strapped to the table.
 “WHAT ARE YOU?” he demanded.
 “I must know!”

 The subject smiled.